eulerto/pg_inet_addr/README.md

 pg_inet_addr
 ============

 **pg_inet_addr** is an extension that lists interface addresses.
 The addresses will be IPv4 and IPv6 addresses assigned to interfaces.

+PostgreSQL local connections does not list IP addresses via `inet_server_addr`.
+Function `pg_inet_addr` provides all interface addresses even if you are not using a remote connection.

 Installing
 ----------